saikrishnavadali05/SDE-and-SDE-ML-Interview-Preparation/programming_questions.md

 2. why doesn't structure fall under oop category?
 3. What is a dangling pointer?
 4. What no pointers in Java and Python?
+5. Advantages, Drawbacks, Time and Space complexities of SLL?